RakhithJK/dotnet-vscode-csharp-wiki/Configuring-Arch-Linux-for-Unity-development.md

 In Visual Studio Code settings, configure the C# setting `Omnisharp: Use Global Mono` to `always` (or set `"omnisharp.useGlobalMono": "always"` in your settings.json).

-\* Note: It may be necessary to downgrade the version of `mono-msbuild` from 16.8 to 16.6.
+\* Note: It may be necessary to downgrade the version of `mono-msbuild` from `16.8` to `16.6`.
 You can use a package named `downgrade` to do this.
-Once downgraded add the `mono-msbuild` pacakge to `IgnorePkg` to prevent it from updating.
+Once downgraded, add the `mono-msbuild` package to `IgnorePkg` to prevent it from updating.